ccc-certifier-framework/certifier-framework-for-confidential-computing/sample_apps/First_Aid_Real_deployments.md

 almost certainly be replaced by a very few shell scripts.
 For example, run_example.sh, in the sample_apps directory, performs this "one step" provisioning for all the applications.
 If you're not a shell programming guru, you can simply turn the instructions.md (or script file) into a shell script to build everything automatically.
+Second, the subdirectories provisioning, service, app1_data and app2_data are not generally distributed and must be stored, with care.

 Deploying an application (or VM) consists merely of distributing the compiled application or service in the VM.
-One common way to do this for a VM is to put the apps and/or service in initramfs, then all the applications and shared libraries are measured as part of "Direct Boot."
+One common way to do this, for a VM is to put the apps and/or service in initramfs, then all the applications and shared libraries are measured as part of "Direct Boot."

 The subdirectories created when you build the applications and certifier_service, in the examples,